bgamari/ghc-wiki-import/cabal-dependency.md

 ```

-Cabal continues to have a `InstalledPackageInfo` type, which defines a representation for installed packages as per the Cabal specification; however, now `bin-package-db` defines a new variant of the type which contains \*only\* the fields that GHC relies on.
+Cabal has a `InstalledPackageInfo` type, defined in the Cabal package, which defines a representation for installed packages as per the Cabal specification; however, now `bin-package-db` defines a new variant of the type which contains \*only\* the fields that GHC relies on.
 (Call this GHC's type.) ghc-pkg depends on both Cabal and bin-package-db, and is responsible for converting Cabal's types to GHC's types, as well as writing these contents to a binary database, as before.
 (Cabal invokes ghc-pkg in order to register packages in the installed package database, and as before doesn't directly know about this format.)